Family STERNOPYGIDAE Cope 1871 (Glass Knifefishes)

 Japigny Meunier, Jégu & Keith 2011 named for Japigny, a tributary of Approuague River, French Guiana, where J. kirschbaum was first found

-Japigny kirschbaum Meunier, Jégu & Keith 2011 in honor of Frank Kirschbaum, Humboldt Universität zu Berlin, a specialist in gymnotiform fishes who has spawned and bred several species in the laboratory [a noun in apposition, without the patronymic “i” (although spelled kirschbaumi in the photo captions)]
+Japigny kirschbaum Meunier, Jégu & Keith 2011 in honor of Frank Kirschbaum, Humboldt Universität zu Berlin, a specialist in gymnotiform fishes who has spawned and bred several species in the laboratory [a noun in apposition, without the genitive “i” (although spelled kirschbaumi in the photo captions)]

 Rhabdolichops Eigenmann & Allen 1942 rhábdos (Gr. ῥάβδος), rod, wand or staff; lichanós (Gr. λιχανός), forefinger; ṓps (Gr. ὦψ), eye or face (i.e., appearance), allusion not explained, perhaps referring to “enormously exaggerated” and “tumid” tails on some specimens of R. longicaudatus (=R. troscheli), which, on one specimen, exceeded length of body